-Caught between the powerful Catholic West, and the powerless Greek East, the Western Russian Church could only proceed down the path of the restoration of historical justice: to restore the unity of the once divided Russian Church, and to enlist the support of the Patriarch of Moscow as well as the Russian tsar to restore not simply a nominal, but a real Church and secular authority.
+Caught between the powerful Catholic West, and the powerless Greek East, the Western Russian Church could only proceed down the path of the restoration of historical justice: to restore the unity of the divided Russian Church, and to enlist the support of the Patriarch of Moscow as well as the Russian tsar to restore not simply a nominal, but a real Church and secular authority.

 It would not be superflous to add that the division of the Metropolia in 1458 was, in particular, the handywork of Pope Callixtus III, who perceived the Kievan Church as consisting of two parts: “Upper Russia” and “Lower Russia”.
 Thus we can see that what once lead to the separation of the Church, now, on the contrary, contributed to its reunification.

 Firstly, there is no clear timeframe.
-In other words, the original letter gives the Patriarchate of Moscow the right to consecrate and appoint the Kievan Metropolitan, but it says nothing any timeframe ascribed to this right.
+In other words, the original letter gives the Patriarchate of Moscow the right to consecrate and appoint the Kievan Metropolitan, but it says nothing about any timeframe ascribed to this right.
 From that time on, the Metropolitan of Kiev has recognized the Patriarch of Moscow as a father.

 Secondly, the single connection between Constantinople and Kiev was stipulated only at a liturgical level: The Kievan Metropolitan had to commemorate the name of the Ecumenical Patriarch first during the Liturgy, and only then the Patriarch of Moscow.

 The most successful antipode of this intricate church diplomacy, and the key to understanding the “Ukrainian Church Question”, may be the tomos of autocephaly… of the Church of Greece.
 The fact is that decisions of the Ecumenical Throne on the autocephaly or the autonomy of a particular territory depends upon how important that territory is to them.
-The Autocephalous Church of Greece consists of eight-one dioceses, thirty of which are the so-called “New Territories”.
+The Autocephalous Church of Greece consists of eighty-one dioceses, thirty of which are the so-called “New Territories”.

 The peculiarity is that the New Territories, (Northern Greece), are part of the Church of Greece, but in the tomos of autocephaly, it is stipulated that they were transferred from Constantinople to Athens “for a time".

 In the letter of Patriarch Dionysius IV, there is no indication of a timeframe or a concrete date.
-It seems that the Kievan Metropolis was not so important for Constantinople, since they didn’t leave a way out for themselves.
+It seems that the Kievan Metropolia was not so important for Constantinople, since they didn’t leave a way out for themselves.
 Even if Patriarch Dionysius theoretically had in mind a temporary nature of rule by the Moscow Patriarchate, then he would have not hesitated to claim his rights at the earliest opportunity.

 However, neither during the liquidation of the Polish-Lithuanian Commonwealth, nor during the Russo-Turkish Wars, nor after the February revolution right up to 1923 (the tomos of autocephaly of the Polish Orthodox Church), we do not see any documents of the Ecumenical Patriarchate in which he claims his rights to these territories.

-Moreover, during the dreadful times of Bolshevik persecution of Orthodoxy, Constantinople never declared himself the “power-holder”.
+Moreover, during the dreadful times of Bolshevik persecution of Orthodoxy, Constantinople never declared itself the “power-holder”.
 The Ecumenical Throne seems to have completely passed by the execution of bishops, priests, and laity in the USSR.
 As for the commemoration of the Patriarch of Constantinople first—seeing that this patriarchal grammota the Patriarch of Moscow is called, “Elder and Primate”, this can more likely be interpreted as a tribute to history.

-Thus, Constantinople wanted to remain in the life of the Kiev Metropolis as a symbolic and spiritual leader.
+Thus, Constantinople wanted to remain in the life of the Kiev Metropolia as a symbolic and spiritual leader.
 Something similar happened with some Orthodox Autocephalous Churches.
 Few people know, that not all Autocephalous Churches have the right to produce their own Chrism!